Bwillia13x/energy-ic-copilot-demo-1756852594/docs/SECRETS_AND_DEPLOY.md

 - The repo no longer hardcodes `NEXT_PUBLIC_API_URL` in `vercel.json` to avoid accidental demo defaults in production.
 - Local dev examples remain in `.env.example` and `apps/web/ENV_EXAMPLE`.

+## Vercel Project Layout

+There are two supported setups for this monorepo:

+- Root `vercel.json` (current): The repo includes a root `vercel.json` that instructs Vercel to build `apps/web` with the Next.js builder.
+This is stable for CLI-based deployments and avoids mis-routed builds.

+  vercel.json (root):
+  {
+    "version": 2,
+    "builds": [ { "src": "apps/web/package.json", "use": "@vercel/next" } ],
+    "routes": [ { "src": "/(.*)", "dest": "apps/web/$1" } ]
+  }

+- Root Directory = `apps/web` (alternative): Configure in Vercel Project Settings and remove the root `vercel.json`.
+This also works well but requires editing settings in the Vercel UI.

+Pick one approach and keep it consistent.
+The current repo uses the root `vercel.json` approach.

 ## Vercel Deploy Hook (optional)

 If you want CI to trigger a Vercel deployment after successful tests/builds: